sumeetbidhan/epischolar_project/README.md

 ## Description

 This project is a "Featured Component" that displays row data extracted from an Excel file.
 The project involves both backend and frontend tasks, including data extraction, API creation, and frontend implementation.
-The project is deployed on Netlify and can be reviewed through the provided deployment and GitHub links.
+The project is deployed on Vercel and can be reviewed through the provided deployment and GitHub links.

 ## Table of Contents